 Shinrin-yoku – Forest Bathing

 Shinrin-yoku translates to “taking in the forest atmosphere through all our senses.”
 Empirical studies have compared a range of physiological functions in individuals visiting forest versus urban environments.
 These studies indicate that forest therapy can decrease stress hormones, pulse rate and blood pressure.
 Forest therapy may also aid those with medical conditions.
-Individuals with diabetes were able to decrease their blood glucose levels after regular forest walking, while those with weakened immune functions were able to boost their NK-cell activity.
+Individuals with diabetes were able to decrease their blood glucose levels after regular forest walking.
+In addition, those with weakened immune functions were able to boost their NK-cell activity.

 Urban Space Therapy